nci/scores/docs/maintainer.md

 In .zenodo.json, please add your details at the bottom of the “creators” section.
 The fields you will need to complete are:

 1. “orcid”.
 This is an optional field.
 If you don’t have an ORCID, but would like one, you can obtain one here: https://info.orcid.org/researchers/ .
 2. “affiliation”.
-Options include: the name of the institution you are affiliated with, “Independent Researcher” or “Independent Contributor”.
+Options include: the institution you are affiliated with, “Independent Researcher” or “Independent Contributor”.
 3. “name”.
 Format: surname, given name(s).
 ```